How to buy Ethereum (ETH) in Australia

 Move to Proof of Stake (PoS)

 Ethereum started and still uses a Proof of Work consensus algorithm, which is famously used by Bitcoin.
-However, it has announced that it plans to move to Proof of Stake, which will improve the scalability of the network.
+However, Ethereum developers have announced that it plans to move to Proof of Stake, which will improve the scalability of the network.
 In what is called Ethereum 2.0, Proof of Stake will change the way the ETH transactions are verified.
 To put it simply, transactions are expected to be a lot cheaper and quicker, something that the Ethereum network has struggled with in the past.

-A blockchain project’s adoption, both in the crypto industry and in the real world, is a good indicator of its value.
+Ethereums adoption, both in the crypto industry and in the real world, is a good indicator of its value.
 The Ethereum ecosystem is already well established, with dozens of decentralized applications already running on its platform.
-However, it’s important to research how Ethereum is being adopted by businesses and individuals outside of the blockchain industry.
+However, it’s important to research how Ethereum is being adopted by institutions and individuals outside of the blockchain industry.